Social Customs And Traditions

 A formal greeting used is to bow with the hands open and outstretched and the palms up.

-Formal etiquette and public behaviour: The Bhutanese adhere to a strict code of etiquette (Driglam Namzha) which is officially taught to all government employees and students.
+Formal etiquette and public behaviour of Bhutanese: The Bhutanese adhere to a strict code of etiquette (Driglam Namzha) which is officially taught to all government employees and students.
 People are expected to behave in a formal and respectful manner, especially towards their superiors and elders.

 When people of the same rank are together, they behave in a relaxed and informal manner.
 There is a rich tradition of obedience and service to elders.

-Ceremonial scarves: The wearing of ceremonial scarves is an important feature of Bhutanese culture.
+Ceremonial scarves of Bhutanese: The wearing of ceremonial scarves is an important feature of Bhutanese culture.
 A ceremonial scarf, kabney, is worn by all Bhutanese when visiting Dzongs and monasteries and during religious ceremonies and festivals.
 Scarves are also worn when meeting the King, members of the Royal family and at times senior officials.

 The colour of the scarf indicates the rank of a person: The majority of people wear white scarves.
 A blue scarf is worn by Royal Advisory Councilors.
 Dashos wear a red scarf of raw silk or cotton.
 The King awards the red scarf and the title of Dasho to selected senior officials.
 An orange silk scarf is worn by Ministers and Deputy Ministers.
 The scarf is unfolded for Deputy Ministers and has five folds for Ministers.
 The King and the Je Khenpo wear large saffron yellow scarves.
 The scarf worn by the King has seven folds.
 Women wear a narrow red cloth (rachu) which is draped over one shoulder and is made of either cotton or raw silk and decorated with different coloured patterns and fringed at both ends.